attilathedud/gba_dumper/README.md

 0x007226A0 |	8400C500 D2004000 9300C300 C800C900 C600C600 D300C300 CF00CD00 D000D500 	| Der Schiffscompu
 ```

-We know '4E00' is a '.' which means either 00FF has to represent the last character, or our break character.
+We know '4E00' is a '.' which means either 00FF has to represent the last character or our break character.
 Let's try it and see what our dump looks like:
 ```
 $ gba_dumper -m metroid.dmp -b 00FF -a 0x00721920 -e 0x007226A0 > metroid.str
 ```